kellyke01/bootcamp-project-2/README.md

 # bootcamp-project-2
 For this project we used a total of three datasets all of which were found through Kaggle.com.
 Our main focus was to look at NFL penalties and see if there was any correlations within the data.
-All three datasets were .csv files which were imported using pandas into our jupiter notebook.
+All three datasets were .csv files which were imported using pandas into our jupyter notebook.
 After this we made all three datasets into dataframe to make sure they were inputed correctly.
-The games dataset is an overview of the penalties for each team thorughout all seasons from 2009-2022.
+The games dataset is an overview of the penalties for each team throughout all seasons from 2009-2022.
 Our log dataset looked mainly at the instances of which players on each team caused a penalty in each game, and also looked at which referee crew was officiating each game.
 The penalty dataset went week by week is an genreral overview of each type of penalty that was called in each game and also listed the amount of each penalty called throughout the week.